Dr. Kezirian is recognized around the world as a sleep apnea surgery expert. He works with each patient to find the surgery that is right for them.

 Choosing surgeries for snoring and sleep apnea

 To explain this process briefly, Dr. Kezirian’s approach to choosing procedures relies on what the procedures actually do and how that might improve snoring or sleep apnea in an individual patient.
 Based on substantial research, Dr. Kezirian’s lectures to surgeons around the world about procedure selection use the same principles described here.
 He relies on his own experience and the best published studies when choosing procedures to treat patients.
-You can watch his lecture about procedure selection at the 2017 International Surgical Sleep Society meeting in Los Angeles, CA.
+You can watch his lecture about procedure selection at the 2017 International Surgical Sleep Society meeting that he organized in Los Angeles, California, when he was president of that organization.

 For example, there are a number of procedures covered in the Palate Procedures section.
-Some of these procedures (Palate Radiofrequency and Uvulopalatoplasty) are excellent options for treatment of snoring or mild obstructive sleep apnea because they stiffen the soft palate and prevent vibration.
+For patients with obstructive sleep apnea, there are a number of different palate procedures that remove and/or reposition tissue.
+These procedures include expansion sphincter pharyngoplasty, the Australian modified palatopharyngoplasty, and lateral pharyngoplasty.
+A sleep apnea surgeon should choose among these other palate procedures based on what may be best for individual patients, given the structure of their throat and soft palate.
+Some procedures have more removal of tissue, and others have more tissue repositioning in the soft palate and sides of the throat (lateral pharyngeal walls).
+Other procedures (Palate Radiofrequency and Uvulopalatoplasty) are excellent options for treatment of snoring or mild obstructive sleep apnea because they stiffen the soft palate and prevent vibration.
 However, many surgical websites (and advertisements) suggest these palate stiffening procedures are good for most patients with obstructive sleep apnea, which is actually not true.
 While palate stiffening procedures are great snoring treatments, careful and well-done studies (supported by the company that developed the devices) have shown that these procedures do not work as well for most patients with sleep apnea.
-For patients with obstructive sleep apnea, there are a number of different palate procedures that remove and/or reposition tissue (not just stiffening).
-A sleep apnea surgeon should choose among these other palate procedures based on what may be best for individual patients, given the structure of their throat and soft palate.
-Some procedures have more removal of tissue, and others have more tissue repositioning in the soft palate and sides of the throat (lateral pharyngeal walls).

 As discussed on the Tongue Region Procedures section, there is another set of procedures that are used primarily for obstructive sleep apnea.
 They can treat the structures that contribute to blockage in this region: the tongue, epiglottis, and lateral pharyngeal walls.
 Dr. Kezirian’s research and that of other experts has shown that over 60% of patients with sleep apnea require a combination of two types of procedures.
 In addition, this research has also suggested that different patients have tongue region blockage due to different structures, further requiring selection from among the various options.
 Among the tongue region procedures, some are directed at the tongue (tongue radiofrequency, genioglossus advancement, lingual tonsillectomy, and midline glossectomy), and some are directed at the epiglottis (epiglottis surgery and hyoid suspension).
 Some of the palate procedures and hyoid suspension may also treat the lateral pharyngeal walls.
 Choosing among these tongue region procedures requires an evaluation to determine what structures may be playing a primary role and what are the key factors that can be used to predict results for these and other obstructive sleep apnea treatments.